scality/Zenko/docs/docsource/installation/install/install_xdm.rst

 Deploy |product| Operator
 -------------------------

 #.
-From your terminal, create a namespace for |product|:
+From your terminal, create an environment for |product|:

    .. code::